 For burials on private land, please be aware that laws are highly varied by municipality.
 Be sure to thoroughly research the options in your area.

 Where can I find green cemeteries in the US?

-Simply google green burial or check out the directory at the green burial council.
+Simply google “green burial” or check out the directory at the Green Burial Council.

-How can I get involved?
+How can I help?

 Sign up for our mailing list, contact us if you want to offer your expertise, or share the TED talk with your friends!
 You can also stay in touch with us on social media (links in the footer below).

 We also encourage our supporters to host a screening of our short film about our first adopter, Dennis White, called “Suiting Dennis”.
 If you are interested in hosting a screening/discussion, contact us and we will send you a screening toolkit!